learn-co-curriculum/dsc-facebook-prophet-lab/README.md

 # Facebook Prophet - Lab

 ## Introduction

 In the last lab, you learned how to visualize and manipulate time series data, and how to use ARIMA modeling to produce forecasts for time series data.
 You also learned how to conclude a correct parametrization of ARIMA models.
 This can be a complicated process, and while statistical programming languages such as R provide automated ways to solve this issue, those have yet to be officially ported over to Python.

-Fortunately, the Data Science team at Facebook recently published a new library called `fbprophet`, which enables data analysts and developers alike to perform forecasting at scale in Python.
-We encourage you to read [this article](https://research.fb.com/prophet-forecasting-at-scale/) by Facebook explaining how `fbprophet` simplifies the forecasting process and provides an improved predictive ability.
+Fortunately, the Data Science team at Facebook recently published a new library called `prophet`, which enables data analysts and developers alike to perform forecasting at scale in Python.
+We encourage you to read [this article](https://research.facebook.com/blog/2017/2/prophet-forecasting-at-scale/) by Facebook explaining how `prophet` simplifies the forecasting process and provides an improved predictive ability.

 ## Objectives

 - Model a time series using the Facebook's Prophet
 - Describe the difference between ARIMA and Additive Synthesis for time series forecasting
-- Use the methods in the `fbprophet` library to plot predicted values
+- Use the methods in the `prophet` library to plot predicted values

 ## Facebook's Prophet